 Miniderma Art House (James Turell/Tadao Ando)

-The first two times I went to Naoshima we stayed at a hotel on the mainland & just went over for the day, but last time we stayed at the very flash (& youch! expensive!)
-Bennesse House beach Hotel, also designed by Tadao Ando….
+The first two times I went to Naoshima we stayed at a hotel on the mainland & just went over for the day, but last time we stayed at the very flash (& youch! expensive!
+We had to use several buy now pay later apps to cover the cost and worry about paying it off later) Bennesse House beach Hotel, also designed by Tadao Ando….

 But, its on a beautiful beach & just along from it were some great little cheap cottages which is where I will stay next time….